xinity/dcos-docs-site/pages/services/edge-lb/api-reference/edgelb/index.md

 ---
 layout: layout.pug
-navigationTitle:  Edge-LB API Reference
+navigationTitle:  Edge-LB REST API reference
-title: Edge-LB API Reference
+title: REST API reference
-menuWeight: 90
+menuWeight: 85
-excerpt: Reference for all API endpoints exposed by the Edge-LB package
+excerpt: Provides reference for Edge-LB REST API endpoints

 enterprise: false
 ---

-The Edge-LB API enables users to create and manage pools of load balancers.

-# Compatibility

-The Edge-LB API was initially released alongside DC/OS 1.10.0 and requires DC/OS Enterprise 1.10.0 or later.

-# API Versions

-A new top level configuration field named `apiVersion` was introduced in Edge-LB v1.0.0.
-The two models are almost identical, with one important difference: `pool.haproxy.backends.servers` (in apiVersion `V1`) has been replaced with `pool.haproxy.backends.services`, with a more intuitive way to select services/backends for HAProxy.
+The Edge-LB API enables users to create and manage pools of Edge-LB load balancers.
+There are two versions of the Edge-LB API.
+The two models are almost identical, with one important difference: the `pool.haproxy.backends.servers` configuration setting has been replaced with [`pool.haproxy.backends.services`](/services/edge-lb/api-reference/pool-configuration-reference/#pool.haproxy.backends.services) in the latest version of the Edge-LB API.
+This change provides a more intuitive way to select services and backends for HAProxy.
+In addition, the Edge-LB API includes a top-level `apiVersion` configuration field to specify which version of an API call you want to use.

-The V1 and V2 specifications were merged into a single spec; however, there are still separate [v1](/pool-configuration/v1-examples) and [v2](/pool-configuration/v2-examples) docs for reference configs, pool examples, etc.
+Because of the similarity between the Edge-LB API version 1 (`V1`) and version 2 (`V2`), the configuration reference information and examples reflect the Edge-LB API V2 specification.
+If you require documentation specifically for the Edge-LB API V2 specification, see [Edge-LB API v1].

 # Routes